Hannah Glasscoe UX Design Portfolio

 View the user flow here

-The Solution
+Solution

-Case studies and products used were made more discoverable by;
+Case studies and products used were made more discoverable by:

 • Using visual cards as well as a related case studies carousel (which would be used on product pages too).